jeremyjosol/ASnowballsChanceInHell/README.md

   - Click 'Open.'

 ### Cloning this repository
-  > Select the directory in which you want to work on this project, and then, in your terminal, enter the following command:
+  > Choose the project directory and in your terminal enter the command:
   ```
   $ git clone https://github.com/jeremyjosol/ASnowballsChanceInHell.git
   ```